 As a creativity keynote speaker, one of the things I talk about is serendipity, or finding something valuable that you’re not looking for.
-Scotch brand tape was one of those serendipitous ideas that was invented to solve one problem and ended up solving many more.
+Scotch brand tape was one of those serendipitous ideas.
+Invented to solve one problem and ended up solving many more.

-He had dropped out of college where he had been studying engineering and gotten a job at the 3M company, when he spotted a problem that would change the trajectory of his career.
+He had just dropped out of college where he had been studying engineering and gotten a job at the 3M company.
+He spotted a problem that would change the trajectory of his career.

 With a limited knowledge of chemistry, and an enormous amount of hutzpah, he promised the painters he would invent a type of tape that would help solve their problem.

 He set out experimenting with different types of oils, resins and glues.
 Like all inventions, there were a lot of failures.
 Either the adhesive was too strong or not strong enough.
 Eventually he came up with a tape that would adhere strongly and strip off easily.